microsoft/WhatTheHack/026-ArcForKubernetes/Student/challenge06.md

 ### Introduction

-In this challenge we will build on what we did in the previous challenges by enabling another day 2 operational senario.
-The day 2 senario we will enable in this challenge is going to be Azure Policy.
+In this challenge we will build on what we did in the previous challenges by enabling another day 2 operational scenario.
+The day 2 scenario we will enable in this challenge is going to be Azure Policy.
 We will enable Azure Policy on both the deployed clusters.

 ### Challenge